IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: Limitations

 \section{Limitations}

-While the goal of ACIPS is to facilitate the transition of AI into healthcare, we understand that not all healthcare institutions have the capacity or ability to integrate these systems.
+While the goal of IAC is to facilitate the transition of AI into healthcare, we understand that not all healthcare institutions have the capacity or ability to integrate these systems.
 We recognize the potential for those institutions with larger operating budgets and higher skilled physicians to have higher levels of access to these technologies, thus widening the already large healthcare gap seen between countries in the Global North and South and even within urban and rural areas within “developed” countries.
-However, we hope that as AI becomes more commonly integrated into healthcare systems around the world, no matter how and where, ACIPS is used as the guiding framework.
-Additionally, while ACIPS is meant to be used for all kinds of AI systems, we find that the framework may have to be expanded for contexts where smaller devices such as mobile phones and IoT devices such as monitoring bands, smart speakers, and sensors are commonly used in healthcare.
+However, we hope that as AI becomes more commonly integrated into healthcare systems around the world, IAC can serve as a guiding framework and be adapted to fit the distinct needs of healthcare institutions.
+Additionally, while IAC is meant to be used for all kinds of AI systems, we find that the framework may have to be expanded for contexts where smaller devices such as mobile phones and IoT devices such as monitoring bands, smart speakers, and sensors are commonly used in healthcare.